ghost-aHVudGVy/Cybersecurity-Labs/README.md

 | [Lab 02 - Nmap_Host_Scanning_Lab](./02.Nmap_Host_Scanning) |  Learned how to extract useful information about a target system. |
 | [Lab 03 - WHOIS_&_Subdomain_Recon_with_Recon-ng](./03.WHOIS_&_Subdomain_Recon_with_Recon-ng)| Learned how to use Recon-ng to gather WHOIS data and subdomains|

+## What You'll Find in Each Lab
+Each lab folder contains:

+- `README.md`: Walkthrough of the lab with objectives, methodology, tools, findings, and what I learned.
+- `screenshots/`: Visual evidence of key stages and successful exploitation.
+- `scripts/` *(if applicable)*: Custom or adapted scripts used during the lab.

+---

 ## Still in Progress...
 This repository is a **living project** — more labs are added weekly as I continue exploring new tools, vulnerabilities, and techniques.